suilou/DataScience_3/README.md

 "run_analysisR" is an R script that was used to download and process the raw data, and generate output files "merged_data2.csv" and "meanSet.csv".

-"merged_data2.csv" is the merged data with mean and std columns retained (see requirement#4).
+"merged_data2.csv" is the merged data with mean and std columns retained (see requirement#4 in "GettingCleaningDataCourseProject_Coursera.pdf").

-"meanSet.csv" is the independant tidy set with the average of each variable for each activity and each subject (see requirement#5).
+"meanSet.csv" is the independant tidy set with the average of each variable for each activity and each subject (see requirement#5 in "GettingCleaningDataCourseProject_Coursera.pdf").